anisbasak/Ionic-project-CSC510/README.md

 -c command is used for simulating on device which is connected to the same internet as the device from which the program is run

 9. Please post over slack channel in case of any issues  at https://csc-510-se-project.slack.com/messages/CD715QZ8D/

+How to run fastlane

+1. Go to root directory of this project
+2. Install fastlane with `gem install fastlane -NV`
+2. cd to the platforms folder and run `fastlane build` to run create a build of the app